josephmoresena/Rxmxnx.JNetInterface/README.md

   It must always be initialized with the JNI class name. <br/>
   This builder is identical to `JLocalObject.TypeMetadataBuilder<>`, but no superclass can be specified,
   as all enum types extend the `java.lang.Enum` class.

+**Note:** All `TypeMetadataBuilder<>` instances perform runtime validations during their construction.
+However, for a release build, this validation can be disabled using the feature switch `JNetInterface.DisableMetadataValidation`, as its primary purpose is design-time validation.

+#### Array type metadata

+Los metadatos de tipo de array son metadatos que se crean a través las instancias JArrayObject<..>.
+Esta clase es una vista que representa un array en Java.
+Toda metadata de tipos de datos permiten obtener la metadata de su tipo de array, por ejemplo:

+* long (JLong) -> long[] (JArrayObject<JLong>) cuyo nombre de clase [J.
+* java.lang.Exception (JExceptionObject) -> java.lang.Exception[] (JArrayObject<JExceptionObject>) cuyo nombre de clase
+  es [Ljava/lang/Exception;.

+#### Jagged Array Type Metadata

+In Java, unlike .NET, there are no multidimensional arrays.
+Instead, Java uses arrays of arrays.
+Due to this definition, `Rxmxnx.JNetInterface` uses reflection to create the metadata for this type of array at runtime to ensure compatibility with NativeAOT.

+However, in reflection-free AOT mode, the automatic creation of these metadata at runtime is not possible.
+Therefore, a mechanism must be used to ensure the definition of `JArrayObject<..JArrayObject<...>..>` is available at runtime.

+Even if automatic metadata creation at runtime is not desired, this functionality can be disabled using the feature switch `JNetInterface.DisableJaggedArrayAutoGeneration`.

 ### Argument Metadata